egrosdou01/blog.grosdouli.dev/blog/2024-11-24-talos-proxmox-opentofu/talos-proxmox-opentofu-part-3.md

 If you have any questions, feel free to get in touch!
 You can use the `Discussions` option found [here](https://github.com/egrosdou01/blog.grosdouli.dev/discussions) or reach out to me on any of the social media platforms provided. 😊 We look forward to hearing from you!

 ## Conclusions
-🚀 In part 3, we outlines potential improvements on the existing setup.
+🚀 In Part 3, we explored potential improvements to the current setup.
+If you have any ideas or suggestions for enhancing the module further, feel free to get in touch.
 Thanks for reading, and stay tuned for the next post!